 However, this record can only be used once in a single domain.
-If you're using the same custom email domain for Buttondown and for an inbox provider such as GSuite, this means your two SPF entries may be in conflict!
+If you're using the same custom email domain for Buttondown and for an inbox provider such as GSuite, you need to take an extra step to combine the two records.

-Instead of appending an extra TXT entry, the proper solution is actually to edit the existing one into something like `v=spf1 include:_spf.google.com include:mailgun.org ~all`, specifying both domains.
+The proper solution is actually to edit the existing one into something like that references both domains:

 Otherwise, some mailboxes may read the GSuite one and ignore the Mailgun one (set by Buttondown), causing a softfail and thus lower deliverability.

 The difference between hosting domains and sending domains

 Hosting on a custom domain means using a domain outside of `[buttondown.email](http://buttondown.email)` to host your newsletter and archives — for example, newsletter.jmduke.com.

 Sending from a custom domain means setting up your DNS records so that Buttondown sends outgoing emails from your domain, improving reputation and delivery metrics.